computationalstylistics/docs/imposters.md

     ## [1] 0.43 0.55

-These two single scores give us some knowledge of how to interpret the results obtained by the `imposters()` function.
+These two single scores (note that your scores might differ a bit) give us some knowledge of how to interpret the results obtained by the `imposters()` function.
 Any values smaller than 0.43 and greater than 0.55 can be, with a high degree of confidence, translated into binary answers of “no” and “yes”, respectively.

-And what about the aforementioned Coben, with the value 0.31?
+And what about the aforementioned Coben, with the value 0.34?
 Is it high enough to claim that he penned “The Cuckoo’s Calling”?
 To answer this question, you have to compute the *p1* and *p2* values for the dataset `galbraith`\!